top of page

 The Henry Goodman Exhibition for Emerging Artists

-Kick off the conference in style!
-On the evening of May 22nd, join us from 6–7:30 p.m. at the Art Gallery of Burlington for the opening reception of the inaugural Henry Goodman Exhibition for Emerging Artists — a juried exhibition celebrating emerging ceramic and glass artists exploring themes of connection, community, and shared experience through the lens of GATHERING.
-The reception coincides with the AGB's Spring Exhibitions celebration, making for a truly special night.
-Admission is free — register here to secure your spot.
+The conference kicked off on the evening of May 22nd with the opening reception of the inaugural Henry Goodman Exhibition for Emerging Artists at the Art Gallery of Burlington.
+The juried exhibition celebrated emerging ceramic and glass artists exploring themes of connection, community, and shared experience through the lens of GATHERING.
+The reception coincided with the AGB's Spring Exhibitions celebration, making for a truly special start to the weekend.

 THANK YOU TO OUR SPONSORS, SUPPORTERS & PARTNERS